What is PSEO?

 What types of assessment tests are used to determine if a student meets a prerequisite for a course?

-MnSCU campuses currently use the Accuplacer to assess readiness in English, reading and math.
+Minnesota State campuses currently use the ACCUPLACER to assess readiness in English, reading and math.
 Campuses also accept equivalent scores from ACT and SAT.

 Can I earn up to an associate degree or an occupational diploma as I graduate from high school?